NZ Hire and Sale of Personal Locator Beacons (PLB)

 Where to place you beacon

-We suggest you place your PLB either in one of our custom made pouches attached to your belt or a zipped pocket.
-All our beacons for purchase and hire come with a heavy duty pouch, always carry your beacon where you can get to it in an emergency, The last thing you want is the beacon to be in something that you may be separated from.
-We also provide the pouches for $15 in our online shop: “These are made specifically for ACR 375, 400 & 425 beacons
+We suggest you place your (PLB) Personal Locator Beacon either in one of our custom made pouches attached to your belt or a zipped pocket.
+All our Personal Locator beacons for purchase or hire come with a heavy duty pouch, always carry your beacon where you can get to it in an emergency, The last thing you want is the beacon to be in something that you may be separated from.
+We provide the pouches for $15 in our online shop: “These are made specifically for ACR 375, 400 & 425 beacons

-When a PLB is activated, the signal is picked up by a satellite, which then sends information to Rescue Coordination Center NZ.
-RCCNZ will determine the exact location of the beacon, and will contact the people listed on the beacon’s registration details.
-This is why it’s important to register your beacon upon purchasing, keep emergency contact details up-to-date, and let those contacts know your plans in order to help establish your position.
+When a PLB is activated, the signal is picked up by a satellite, which then sends information to The Rescue Coordination Centre New Zealand (RCCNZ) they will determine the exact location of the beacon, and will contact the people listed on the beacon’s registration details.
+This is why it’s important to register your beacon upon purchasing and to keep emergency contact details up to date, and let those contacts know your plans in order to help establish your position.
 When the position has been determined, RCCNZ will launch a search and rescue operation.
-All modern beacons transmit a 406MHz signal, but some also transmit the older 121.5MHz signal, which helps searchers home in on your location once they arrive in the vicinity.
-Your chosen PLB should also be GPS-enabled so it can also send your location to searchers (non GPS models still work but take longer for orbiting satellites to pinpoint your location).
+All modern Personal Locator Beacons transmit a 406MHz signal, but some also transmit the older 121.5MHz signal, which helps searchers home in on your location once they arrive in the vicinity.
+Your chosen (PLB) Personal Locator Beacon should also be GPS-enabled so it can also send your location to searchers (non GPS models still work but take longer for orbiting satellites to pinpoint your location).

-Distress beacons are for life-threatening situations.
-RCCNZ advise people to err on the side of caution and to activate their PLB when in need of rescue, please don't leave it till the middle of the night; it’s easier and more convenient to search during the day with plenty of daylight. if possible, find a clearing and remain there, Once activated keep the beacon turned on and stay in one place.
-If you’re hopelessly lost or need rescuing due to an injury, the more you move around the harder it is for rescuers to find you. if possible find clearings, create arrows out of rocks and sticks and leave bright pack liners beside a riverbed or move to a ridge or a flat area large enough for the helicopter to land and would help rescuers spot you and draw attention to your location. use common sense and do what you are able to do to aid rescuers in finding you
+Distress Personal Locator Beacons are for life threatening situations, RCCNZ advise people to err on the side of caution and to activate their PLB when in need of rescue, please don't leave it till the middle of the night; it’s easier and more convenient to search during the day with plenty of daylight. if possible, find a clearing and remain there, Once activated keep the Personal Locator Beacon turned on and stay in one place.
+If you’re hopelessly lost or need rescuing due to an injury, the more you move around the harder it is for rescuers to find you. if possible find a clearing, create arrows out of rocks and sticks and leave bright pack liners beside a riverbed or move to a ridge or a flat area large enough for the helicopter to land and would help rescuers spot you and draw attention to your location.
+Use common sense and do what you are able to do to aid rescuers in finding you

-Don't move when it is dangerous to do so.
+Do not move if it is dangerous to do so.
 If the injured person is not able to be moved and someone can stay with them, one person could take the PLB to a clearing and then guide rescuers once they arrive.
-But realize that New Zealand bush and terrain can make it tricky for searchers to hone in on a beacon. also the reason we only supply beacons with all three transmit signals 406MHz, 121.5MHz & GPS
+But realize that New Zealand bush and terrain can make it tricky for searchers to hone in on a Personal Locator Beacon. also the reason we only supply beacons with all three transmit signals 406MHz, 121.5MHz & GPS

-If your beacon is set off accidentally, phone RCCNZ immediately.
+If your beacon is set off accidentally, phone The Rescue Coordination Centre New Zealand (RCCNZ) immediately.

 This will ensure a search and rescue operation is not launched needlessly.